dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 Currently generating documentations to a *client only* **website** is supported.
 The generated **website** can be easily published to whatever platform such as *Github Pages* and *Azure Website* with no extra effort.

-Offline documentations such as **pdf** are planned to be supported in the future.
+Generating offline documentation such as **PDF** is also supported now.

 1. Syntax
 ---------------